 Graphic designers can bring their ideas to life without even picking up a pen, thanks to speech-to-text technology.
 Open AI’s GPT-3 language generator allows graphic designers to see their ideas come to life by simply saying their design concept out loud.

 From a scroll bar that looks like a snake to a banner of the FA Cup, AI technology is transforming the creative process for graphic designers, allowing their ideas to be brought to life at the touch of a button.

 Artificial intelligence is a valuable tool within design, using predictive analytics to demonstrate where user attention will fall on a page and where distraction may take over.

 Dragonfly AI uses predictive visual analytics heatmapping system to provide you with a clear visual representation of user attention, enabling you to perform user experience analysis to facilitate improvements to your design.

-However, AI design should be seen as an assistant rather than a replacement for humans.
-The design process becomes faster, smarter and more efficient when technology and humans work together.
-Although AI has an important input into the creative process, it still requires input from creatives to function effectively and provide that all-important human touch.
+AI design should be seen as a support rather than a replacement for humans.
+The design process becomes faster, smarter, and more efficient when technology and humans work collaboratively.

 Dragonfly AI offers your team the data insights they need to enhance creative quality consistently and at speed.